amprodes/lora-mesh/README.md

 # LoRa Mesh Networking

 This project implements the components of a system that demonstrates mesh networking between LoRa nodes and a way to visualize the network on a web page.
-For full details of the project, see the [full project writeup on the Project Lab blog](https://nootropicdesign.com/projectlab/2018/10/20/lora-mesh-networking/).
+For full details of the project.

 Nodes in the network are Arduino-compatible boards with a LoRa tranceiver.
 For example, [Moteino](https://lowpowerlab.com/guide/moteino/lora-support/) boards.